 “Cloud” is a term used to describe a vast network of remote servers located around the world linked together to form a contiguous platform for computer services that can be subdivided and scaled with ease.
 It has been around for nearly two decades, and organizations adapting a Cloud strategy have been on the uptick, pre-pandemic.
 And the lockdowns and (some imposed) mandatory work from home (WFH) measures during the pandemic have only accelerated Cloud adoption even further.

 It is noted that enterprises are the big spenders on Cloud computing.
 Yet, many have yet to embrace the Cloud—particularly those in the SMB sector.
 According to the Small & Medium Business Trend Report from Salesforce, “digital forward SMBs”—or SMBs that have invested in technology, including the cloud, to drive customer interaction and growth—were better equipped to handle the pandemic.

-If you’re still on the fence about whether you should move your data and operations to the Cloud, or you’re locked in the “on-premise versus Cloud” debate on which one is better, we have identified below the three main reasons why organizations, regardless of size, are migrating to the Cloud.
+If you’re still on the fence about whether you should move your data and operations to the Cloud, or you’re locked in the “on-premises versus Cloud” debate on which one is better, we have identified below the three main reasons why organizations, regardless of size, are migrating to the Cloud.